CenturyLinkCloud/PublicKB/Servers/cloning-best-practices.md

   "contentIsHTML": true
 }}}

-<p>The Tier 3 platform provides a rich interface for management of your virtual environment.
+<p>The CenturyLink Cloud platform provides a rich interface for management of your virtual environment.
 When designing a virtual environment, one will often require consistency across all virtual machines- in the patch level, configuration, or installed applications,
   among others.
-Tier 3 provides three means of automation and repeat-ability: Clones, Templates, and Blueprints.
+CenturyLink Cloud provides three means of automation and repeat-ability: Clones, Templates, and Blueprints.
 While all these technologies can be used to produce the same results, there are best practices for each use case.
 This is the first in a series of articles which will illustrate said practices, focusing on cloning.</p>
 <p>Cloning a server takes an exact copy of an existing machine.
 The server is shutdown to ensure that there are no pending operations/information held in memory, and the server contents are copied.
-The Tier 3 clone server wizard will prompt you for the machine
+The CenturyLink Cloud clone server wizard will prompt you for the machine
   group, new name, and network settings.
 A cloned server is, for most purposes, an exact copy of the source; however, certain underlying settings are changed (UUID, MAC, SID, etc.).
 Cloning is an easy way to produce alternate copies of existing infrastructure- common use cases are migrating servers from “test” to “development” or adding another web server to an existing stack.</p>
 <p>It is important to understand the changes enacted by a clone job, to minimize complications.
 The most impactful changes are:</p>